Healthy gums should be pink, firm and keep your teeth securely in place. Your gums should not bleed when you touch or brush them.

 Advanced symptoms – periodontitis

-If gingivitis is untreated, the tissues and bone that support the teeth can also become affected.
+If gingivitis is not treated, the tissues and bone that support the teeth can also become affected.
 This is known as periodontitis or periodontal disease.

 Symptoms of periodontitis can include: